theiseja/gatsby-labs-journal/src/pages/sprint-3/index.md

 ---

 ## Understanding the sprint guidelines
-This sprint was mainly concentrating on responsive design and styling.
-As well as getting the front and backend connected together
+This sprint was all about implementing features and responsive styling.

 ## Individual progress